-Xiaomi’s model of business has taken off not only because of its low-cost models and high-quality offerings but with strategic moves that have reaped success over time.
+Xiaomi’s model of business has taken off not only because of its low-cost models and high-quality offerings but also with strategic moves that have reaped success over time.
 So, what is Xiaomi’s secret sauce?
-The success of the company lies in the seamless integration of products, pricing and marketing developments.
+What is the secret behind the marketing strategy of Xiaomi?

 About Xiaomi